Bourbon, Balloons & Battles shows off charm of Statesville

 The charm offensive was on Friday night at Southern Distilling as the city’s hospitality was on display for all to see as part of Bourbon, Balloons & Battles.

-Travel journalists from around the county were invited for a weekend in Statesville where the city's tourism was highlighted.
-Along with samples of bourbon, food from 220 Café, The Bristol Café & Catering, Twisted Oak Bar & Grill, Smokin’ Southern Cantina was available as Sutton and city leaders kicked off the weekend with a press conference at the distillery.
+Travel journalists from around the country were invited for a weekend in Statesville where the city’s tourism was highlighted.
+Along with samples of bourbon, food from 220 Café, The Bristol Café & Catering, Twisted Oak Bar & Grill and Smokin’ Southern Cantina was available as Sutton and city leaders kicked off the weekend with a news conference at the distillery.

-"To be invited to be a part of an event like this where we're bringing in folks from across the country to learn about Statesville and what we do here, we're thrilled to be a part of it."
+“To be invited to be a part of an event like this where we’re bringing in folks from across the country to learn about Statesville and what we do here, we’re thrilled to be a part of it,” said Vienna Barger of Southern Distillery.

 The travel journalists’ agenda for the weekend isn’t just food and drink, either.
 The city’s hot air ballooning traditions were on display, as well as a trip to the Fort Dobbs Historical Site.
 Writers were also given credit to shop in downtown Statesville as well.